jacksonrayhamilton/bundlifier/README.md

 You could also continuously rebuild the files when they change by running `bundlify -w`.

-You could also minify the files by running `bundlify -c`.
+You could also minify the files by running `bundlify -m`.

 ## In-Depth